 All students who have paid the student activity fee are considered members of the Associated Student Body (ASB).
 The purpose of ASB is to provide a student government that develops unity and mutual understanding among campus organizations, promotes and upholds Christian principles, and fosters vital cooperative student-faculty relations in every area of campus life.
-ASB officers are elected each spring and include president, vice president, treasurer, communications coordinator, student ministries coordinator, student activities coordinator and student organizations coordinator.
+ASB officers are elected each spring and include president, vice president, treasurer, communications coordinator, student ministries coordinator, student activities coordinator, student organizations coordinator and media arts coordinator.